 Assess cancer risk, particularly epithelial cell ovarian cancer, in pre- and postmenopausal women who present with an adnexal mass.
 Not intended as a screening, stand-alone, or tumor-monitoring assay.
 Tumor monitoring using HE4 and/or CA 125 should be ordered separately.

-ROMA is intended to aid in assessing whether a premenopausal or postmenopausal woman who presents with an ovarian adnexal mass is at high or low likelihood of having malignancy on surgery.
-ROMA is indicated for women who meet the following criteria: over age 18; ovarian adnexal mass present for which surgery is planned, and not yet referred to an oncologist.
+ROMA is intended as an aid in assessing whether a premenopausal or postmenopausal woman who presenting with an ovarian adnexal mass is at high or low likelihood of having malignancy on surgery.
+ROMA is indicated for women who meet the following criteria: over age 18; ovarian adnexal mass present for which surgery is planned, and who has not yet referred to an oncologist.
 ROMA must be interpreted in conjunction with an independent clinical and radiological assessment.
-The test is not intended as a screening, stand-alone or tumor-monitoring assay.
+ROMA is not intended as a screening or stand-alone or tumor-monitoring assay.
 Tumor monitoring using HE4 and/or CA125 should be ordered separately.

 Testing for HE4 and CA125 was performed using Roche Cobas e series electrochemiluminescent methods.
 Analyte results obtained with different test methods or kits cannot be used interchangeably.

 |Component Test Code*